Last Updated on October 16, 2022 by Paroma

 OTHER ATTRACTIONS NEAR BODIE GHOST TOWN

-Mono County is blessed with unparalleled natural beauty and outdoor attractions with plenty of stops to explore along highway 395.
-If you have only one day in hand and are visiting with your pup, I highly recommend stopping by the other-wordly Mono Lake Tufa State Natural Reserve and the easy peasy picturesque June Lake Loop.
+Mono County is blessed with unparalleled natural beauty and outdoor attractions with plenty of stops to explore along highway 395, which makes for a nice, long road trip from San Francisco.
+If you have only one day in hand and are visiting with your pup, I highly recommend stopping by the other-wordly Mono Lake Tufa State Natural Reserve, easy peasy picturesque June Lake Loop and Mammoth Lakes which is home to Devils Postpile National Monument (dog friendly).

 I hope you enjoyed reading this post on the hows and whats of visiting Bodie Ghost Town, the fascinating California State Park in the Eastern Sierras.
 Thanks so much for stopping by and you can follow all our dog friendly California adventures right here!